brian14708/wh-briefings/statements-releases/2021-10/2021-10-08-fact-sheet-u-s-mexico-high-level-security-dialogue.md

 modified_time: 2021-10-09 10:25:22-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/08/fact-sheet-u-s-mexico-high-level-security-dialogue/
 published_time: 2021-10-08 17:17:36-04:00
-title: 'FACT SHEET: U.S.-Mexico High-Level Security Dialogue'
+title: "FACT SHEET: U.S.-Mexico High-Level Security\_Dialogue"
 ---

 *“From the earliest days of our nations, the people of Mexico and the